Updated 02/14/18: It turns out that HomePod can leave rings on certain wood finishes. Be careful where you place it, or place something underneath it.

-The HomePod will only be available in limited quantities when its first released, according to the Apple supplier that will be manufacturing it.
-The president of Inventec Appliances, David Ho, told the Nikkei Asian Review that the HomePod will ship in “fairly limited” quantities, with production ramping up in 2018.
+HomePod will reportedly only be available in limited quantities when it's first released, according to the Apple supplier that will be manufacturing it.
+The president of Inventec Appliances, David Ho, told the Nikkei Asian Review that HomePod will ship in “fairly limited” quantities.

-Next year, Inventec, which also manufacturers the AirPods, will start splitting orders of the HomePod with rival supplier Foxconn, in an effort to meet faster demand.
-According to analysts, only 500,000 HomePods will be available at the end of this year.
+Soon, Inventec (which also manufacturers the AirPods), will split orders of HomePod with rival supplier Foxconn, in an effort to meet faster demand.
+Those units reportedly began shipping to Apple in early January.
+According to analysts, only 500,000 HomePods will be available at launch.

 How much will it cost?

-Is the HomePod just as smart as the iPhone?
+Is HomePod just as smart and easy to set up as AirPods?

-Like the AirPods (which sport an A1 chip), setting up the HomePod is just as easy and intuitive.
-All you have to do is hold your iPhone next to the HomePod and it’ll be ready to start playing music in seconds.
-In addition, the firmware confirms that the HomePod will run iOS, just like an iPhone.
+Like AirPods (which sport an A1 chip), setting up HomePod is just as easy and intuitive.
+All you have to do is hold your iPhone next to HomePod and it’ll be ready to start playing music in seconds.

 Will it support third-party apps?

-According to the firmware, HomePod will run iOS but there is nothing in the code to suggest that Apple is offering a framework for developing third-party apps and extensions.
-This already puts the HomePod at a disadvantage against Google Home and Amazon Echo devices, as both rivals offer development tools to third-parties.
+According to the firmware, HomePod will run iOS, although certainly a very specialized version of it.
+There is nothing in the code to suggest that Apple is offering a framework for developing dedicated third-party apps and extensions.
+This already puts HomePod at a disadvantage against Google Home and Amazon Echo devices, as both rivals offer development tools to third-parties.

 How do you activate it?